 Therapy can help identify such triggers for anger – being shut out, being abandoned, not feeling important, or being rejected.

 As primates, anger is an important emotional signal.
 It is a real threat signal that there is something coming at us NOW so we really react to the anger of others and it can pay to do so.
 Your family may survive if you can get a predator to back off.

-However, when the threat is a less clear and present danger, we do better to manage our own reactions.
-Trying to look past the full-force of the emotional attack requires skill and resilience if we are not to let anger get under our skin.
+However, when the threat is a less clear and present danger, I’d do better to manage my own reactions.
+Looking past the full-force of the emotional attack requires skill and resilience if I am not to let anger get under our skin.

-One way to do this is to have compassion for the scared and hurt being.
+One way to do this is to have compassion for the scared and hurt being, including our own hurt inner being.
 Compassion helps us look feeling in the eye, and not to side-step them.
 To make progress here, we need to slow down ourselves, and others with us.
 This may help us unpack what is happening and what has happened.

 Awareness of our Script can be relevant.
 When we can see that we are more than the story of our life, then the need to protect that story we have written about ourselves can be lessened.
 It is useful to talk about our life story and to explore how it might be threatened.
 This talk can open us to our imperfections, it can take the fuel out of our anger.

 That said, trauma adds a unique challenge to working with our anger.
-Anger can become a vigilant protector, defending us against any threat of re-traumatization but we can lose the will to face up to the trauma.
+Anger can become a vigilant protector, defending us against any threat of re-traumatization.
+However, it can help us NOT to face up to the trauma – merely hit out.